visdesignlab/trrack/README.md

 If you're using Trrack in an academic project, please cite:

 ```
-Z. T. Cutler, K. Gadhaveand A. Lex, “Trrack: A Library for Provenance Tracking in Web-Based Visualizations”, osf.io preprint. https://doi.org/10.31219/osf.io/wnctb.
+Z. T. Cutler, K. Gadhave and A. Lex, “Trrack: A Library for Provenance Tracking in Web-Based Visualizations”, osf.io preprint. https://doi.org/10.31219/osf.io/wnctb.
 ```

 ## Companion Library

 Trrack does back-end history management only.
-If you want to use the history/provenance visualization as well, check out the [trrack-vis library](https://github.com/visdesignlab/trrack-vis), which is designed to provide a customizable front-end for the Trrack library.
+If you want to use the history/provenance visualization as well, check out the [trrack-vis library](https://github.com/visdesignlab/trrack/tree/master/packages/trrack-vis), which is designed to provide a customizable front-end for the Trrack library.

 ## Examples